xieting0603/hapltype/README.md

 Arguments:
     --maf (str): The minimum allele frequency for filtering haplotypes.
                  Choices are '0', '0.01', '0.02', '0.05'.
-Default is '0.05'.
+The default is '0.05'.
-    -a, --gff (str): The GFF file containing the gene annotation. when refer 6K rice haplotype, it should be os1_r7.gff.
+    -a, --gff (str): The GFF file containing the gene annotation.
+When referring to 6K rice haplotype, it should be os1_r7.gff.
-    -r, --region (str): The region of the gene to be analyzed in the format `chr:start-end`.
+    -r, --region (str): The region of the gene to be analysed in the format `chr:start-end`.
     -i, --gene_id (str): The gene ID for the target region, which should be provided with the GFF file.
     -u, --upstream (int): The upstream distance of the gene.
 Default is 0.
     -d, --downstream (int): The downstream distance of the gene.
 Default is 0.